TomaszWoloszyn983/shopping-list-application/README.md

 ## **About Page**

+Contains information about the application, contact information and copyrights.

 ## **List Class:**
 List class contains attributes such as: name and create_date, also it contains a variable of type slug.